 We will keep our customers informed of any news regarding the upcoming release of our ski stoppers.

 In regards to equipment regulations, the FIS Ski Jumping Committee has set new standards for binding heels and wedges worn by athletes during jumps.
-The height of the boot sole and binding wedge must not exceed 50 mm.
+The height of the boot sole and binding heel must not exceed 50 mm.

 Please note that while the approximate height of the RASS boot sole is 28 mm, we cannot guarantee that all shoes will have the same height.
 It is the responsibility of the customer to measure the height of their boots to ensure that they purchase the appropriate heel height that will not exceed the maximum height of 50 mm as set by the FIS Ski Jumping Committee.
 We recommend taking the necessary measurements before purchasing any additional equipment to ensure that it meets the new safety regulations.